vikingnope/code-sprint/browser-extension/README.md

 3. **Test Notifications**
    - Click "Send Sample Alert" to test the notification system
    - Click "Simulate New Transaction" to trigger a transaction alert
+   - **You should see browser notifications pop up** from your OS notification area

+4. **Enable Notifications (Important!)**
+   - If no browser notifications appear, check the address bar for a 🔔 icon
+   - Click it and select "Allow" for notifications
+   - Or go to `chrome://settings/content/notifications` and ensure notifications are enabled

 ### Manual Testing